MELDProject/meld_classifier/README.md

 ## Installation

 ### Prerequisites
-For preprocessing, MELD classifier requires [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).
+For preprocessing, MELD classifier requires Freesurfer.
 It is trained on data from versions 6 & v5.3.
-Please follow instructions on [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) to install FreeSurfer v6.
+Please follow instructions on [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) to install FreeSurfer v6. \
+New update !
+MELD pipeline is now also working with FastSurfer (quicker version of Fresurfer).
+If you wish to use FastSurfer instead please follow instructions for the [native install of Fastsurfer](https://github.com/Deep-MI/FastSurfer.git)

 ### Conda installation
 We use [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/) to manage the environment and dependencies.
 Please follow instructions on [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/) to install Anaconda.